See Credit Details Below

 - Hedge fund structures and tax planning for managers and investors

-The faculty will consist of both inside and outside tax counsel with special expertise in the transactional aspects of structuring partnerships, joint ventures and other strategic alliances, both domestic and foreign.
-For some of the more advanced topics, the faculty will be joined by panelists from the IRS and Treasury.
+The faculty will consist of tax counsel with special expertise in the transactional aspects of structuring partnerships, joint ventures and other strategic alliances, both domestic and foreign.
+For some of the more advanced topics, the faculty will be joined by panelists from the IRS.
 Many of the faculty have significant teaching experience and will adopt an approach designed to enable attendees to progress rapidly from an elementary understanding of the rules to the cutting-edge of the most complex of current transactional issues.

 Program Level – Overview